jolindadekorne/Within-host-genetic-variation-in-Neisseria-gonorrhoeae/README.md

  - Annotation files of reference FA1090
  - List of genes annotated in FA1090

-The script uses the core genome alignment, created by Snippy in the pipeline above: 'snippy_refFA1090_out/clean.full.aln'
+The script uses the core genome alignment, created by Snippy in the pipeline: 'snippy_refFA1090_out/clean.full.aln'

-## Other files needed
-- Reference genome FA1090 is used for calculating coverage and calling variants: NC_002946.2.
-The reference genome should be located in the same directory as the Snakefile.